2006 (July to December)

 Things are going well for Selina Kyle.
 She’s happily dating Slam Bradley.
 And crime-fighting is treating her fine too because Catwoman gets to play Robin Hood in her home neighborhood of the East End.
 For example, she recently stole a ton of money from Black Mask and used the money to fund construction of a new youth center in the East End.
 In this issue Bruce is on hand for the dedication ceremony.
 After finding out Catwoman’s secret identity, a pissed off Black Mask swears revenge.
 Black Mask blows up the youth center, but this is only the beginning.

-–NOTE: The events of Catwoman Vol. 3 #14-16 take place now.
+–NOTE: Catwoman Vol. 3 #14-16.
 Batman isn’t in these issues, but they feature important events.
 Black Mask continues his reign of terror upon Selina.
 First, Black Mask kidnaps Selina’s sister Maggie, Maggie’s husband, and Holly Robinson.
 The villain not only tortures and murders Maggie’s husband in front of Maggie, but forces her to eat parts of his flesh as well.
 Catwoman tracks down Black Mask in time to prevent Holly from being tortured, but Maggie has gone completely insane.
 An enraged Catwoman throws Black Mask off of a rooftop and leaves, presuming the villain is dead.

-–NOTE: The newest incarnation of the Suicide Squad forms.
-Stephanie’s father Cluemaster is presumably killed in action, while on a mission with the team (as seen in Suicide Squad Vol. 2, #1).
+–NOTE: In Suicide Squad Vol. 2 #1.
+The newest incarnation of the Suicide Squad forms.
+Stephanie’s father Cluemaster is presumably killed in action, while on a mission with the team.
 Arthur Brown is indeed shot several times, horribly burned on his face, and left for dead.
 However, he survives, will secretly spend over a year in a hospital, and will go into hiding for some time after that.
 The world, including Stephanie, will believe he is dead.

 –Catwoman Vol. 3 #19